plukacs/lab-governance/README.md

 - All costs must be within a common sense limit.
 No ***** hotel, no luxury.

 ##### Policy: Company financed learning (for everyone and all circles in the Lab)
-- Up to 2000 EUR + VAT / person / year (incl. travel costs)
+- Up to 2000 EUR + VAT / person / year (incl. travel costs), 166.7 EUR / month in average
 - Monthly max.
-3000 EUR + VAT on the company level.
+3000 EUR + VAT in total on the company level.
 Biz role approval is needed about this monthly budget.
 - Get an invoice for the the company.
 Pay by company card/transfer if possible.
 - This includes travel and related costs as defined in [Policy: Business cost reimbursement](#policy-business-cost-reimbursement) so that all these costs count against your learning budget.
 - Make it transparent at https://docs.google.com/spreadsheets/d/1n1xfIGBuBe1IAIjhP-SUL0LrzrLgYIjZm2XaaFaV-rY/edit#gid=0
 - Make a brownbag talk if possible.
-- If someone spends on learning during his/her probation time and decides to leave before the probation ends s/he has to pay back the amount s/he spent on learning.
+- If a Partner spends on learning during his/her probation time and decides to leave before the probation ends s/he has to pay back the amount s/he spent on learning.
+- If a Partner leaves the company, s/he needs to pay the balanec over the proportional usage of the learning budget in that given year.
+(For example if the Partner leaves by the end of Oct and her/his learning budget for the given year was 1800 EUR than s/he owes the company 133 EUR (2000/12*10-
+- Learning budget over 2000 EUR / year is the domain of the Biz role as it becomes an investment for the company.
+If the Partner leaves the company before his/her cummulative learning budget balance is over the 2000 EUR / year average, the person need to pay it back proportionally to the company.
+(For example the Partner has worked 24 months for the company and has spent 6000 EUR on learning, then the Partner owes 1000 EUR to the company.)

 ##### Policy: Employee Benefits (for everyone and all circles in the Lab)